 1967 saw the advent of the Coronet, whose metal barrel and cap were finished in matte metallic colors.

 Having discovered that it had a true hit on its hands, Parker was also extending the 45 higher and higher into the product line, and some quite interesting finishes appeared.
-Among the least common are the 1970s “Harlequin” Circlet and Shield patterns, which feature areas of exposed metal that are incised below the surface of the pen’s body (lacquered brass or Flighter-like brushed stainless steel).
+Among the least common are the 1970s Harlequin Circlet and Harlequin Shield patterns, which feature areas of exposed metal that are incised below the surface of the pen’s body (lacquered brass or Flighter-like brushed stainless steel, Harlequin Gray Shield in stainless steel shown below).
 Most of these exotic finishes were produced in England; and, because of their high cost, they did not remain in the product line for very long.

 Also included in the lineup were several very attractive clipless pens like the two Lady 45s (in a finish often called “Brocade”) shown here: